hmrc/alcohol-duty-account/api-docs/openObligationDetails.md

 **Response Body**

 The response body returns an obligations

+Unlike obligationDetails If NOT_FOUND is returned by the downstream API, or there is no open obligations for the period key, NOT_FOUND is returned.
+The usecase is when an open return has been selected, so NOT_FOUND is an error.

 | Field Name | Description                                        | Data Type | Mandatory/Optional | Notes                     |
 |------------|----------------------------------------------------|-----------|--------------------|---------------------------|